 On our penultimate day, we found ourselves in the actual Auschwitz concentration camps.
 What to say about this place?
 It seems wrong to even utter words, instead taking the time to reflect once again on the horrors that took place in these factories of death.
 I walked past barbed wire, listening to our tour guide tell horrific tales of what could have easily happened to me or you had we been born in a different place at a different time.
 I saw endless shoes, spectacles, and luggage, stolen from real people who were gassed and burned.
 I walked through gas chambers and read about the experiments, and walked down hallways of photographs of those that lost their lives.
 Labourers.
 Hairdressers.
 Students.
 Ordinary people.
 I cried silently as the tortures were described, imagining there could be nothing more terrible than this happening to someone I love.
 These people were loved.
 And they were killed.
 My choice in atheism was affirmed again in this place: the religious among us may wonder where was God at this time of evil.
 The rest of us may wonder where was man.
 As we walked toward Auschwitz II (Birkenau), I told J. that when I got home, it was going to be so difficult taking part in our normal again.
 Seeing people complain on Facebook.
 Filling out spreadsheets.
 Things that, compared to these atrocities of broken bodies and deadened hearts, of faces without names whose souls reached for the sky as their physical shells of bodies plummeted into ash, mean nothing at all.
 Nobody deserves to suffer, but nothing could possibly be anything close to what happened in that true nightmare of history.
 Be so, so very thankful for the life you have today.

 J. and I finished our trip by first heading to Paris, where I saw quite possibly my favourite sight of the whole trip: his face when we turned the corner and he saw the Eiffel Tower in person for the very first time.
 It lit up like a Christmas tree, and I was at once surrounded on all sides by beauty and wonder.
 Of course we ventured over and climbed it, despite the protest of our legs, which were at this point about to fall off, but we made it to the second storey and took in the brilliance of the city from above.
 A warm rain began to fall, and I pulled out the only umbrella I had – one covered in Union Jacks, of course, which quickly threatened to get us kicked out of France!
 We enjoyed a beautiful French dinner with a fantastic waiter, hopped the Metro to our hotel, dolled ourselves up as best we could in ten minutes and head for another wonder: The Moulin Rouge itself.
-I have to stop for a second here and express my heartfelt gratitude for the man I’m so lucky to be in love with.
-A Moulin Rouge show, in Paris, with him by my side.
-I felt like the luckiest girl in all the world.
 The show, Feerie, was absolutely packed, and the streets were lined with people queuing to get into this magical place.
 As we filtered in, we were transported to another world, one lit by warmly quiet red table lamps and veiled by drapes that hung across the ceilings like a great circus tent.
 We were seated, champagned, and treated to a show the likes of which I’ve never seen.